-A million fucking mortgage lenders out there, and I end up with the one that lands into financial difficulties; what are the chances?
+A million fucking mortgage lenders out there, and I end up with the one that screws it up and lands into financial difficulties.
+What are the chances?

 the Chancellor has made it clear that all existing deposits in Northern Rock are fully backed by The Bank of England and are totally secure during the current instability in the financial markets.